apache/griffin/griffin-doc/deploy/deploy-guide.md

     ```
     - \<griffin measure path> is the location where you should put the jar file of measure module.

+- <b>service/src/main/resources/env/env_batch.json</b>

+    Adjust sinks according to your requirement.
+At least, you will need to adjust HDFS output
+    directory (hdfs:///griffin/persist by default), and Elasticsearch URL (http://es:9200/griffin/accuracy by default).
+    Similar changes are required in `env_streaming.json`.

 ### Build and Run